psychopy/workshops/source/translators/workOnTranslations.rst

   - *UTF-8 (recommended)*

 ..
 PB - How should groups communicate with each other? listserv?
 Google Group?
+Gaggle Mail?

-4c2: Paths (1)
+4c4: Paths (1)
 ------------------

 - under the tab labeled: ``Sources Paths``